-Safety from those bent on criminal activity is often viewed as the main reason for this caution, but there are more practical reasons to stick to daylight driving in Mexico rather than driving after dark.
+Safety from those bent on criminal activity is often viewed as the main reason for this caution.
+However, there are more practical reasons to stick to daylight driving in Mexico.
 Your Mexican insurance for driving at night should be intact from the time you first enter the country.
-Bonus features of your Mexican car insurance include roadside support if you are driving during the day or night.
+Bonus features of your Mexican car insurance include roadside support anytime you are driving.

 Learn more about Mexican insurance for driving after dark at MexicanInsuranceStore.com

 What are the risks of night driving in Mexico?

 Whether you drive on a highway or in a city, the lack of sunlight can be disorienting.
 Some of the risks to consider include: